Create AI videos free — unlimited video and image generation, ad-supported on the free tier, no credit card required Create Free Now →

 Is text-to-video AI expensive to use?

 Costs vary widely.
 Local generation requires a GPU with 12GB+ VRAM.
 Cloud platforms charge $0.05–$0.50 per clip depending on resolution and duration.
-ZSky AI offers 200 free credits at signup + 100 daily when logged in.
+ZSky AI offers unlimited video and image generation, ad-supported on the free tier, no credit card required.
 Compared to traditional video production, AI generation reduces costs by 90% or more for many short-form content use cases.